 If you’re planning a visit to Michigan in July or August be sure to add a Lavender Farm or Festival to your itinerary.
 It will make your visit Scent-sational!

-There are numerous farms located around the state so find one along your route.
-Whether you seek tranquility, a chance to indulge in lavender-infused delights, or simply want to marvel at the captivating allure of these purple blossoms.
+There are numerous farms located around the state, so find one along your route.
+Whether you seek tranquility, a chance to indulge in lavender-infused delights, or simply want to marvel at the captivating allure of these purple blossoms, a farm visit is a must for the soul.

 Michigan’s lavender farms are sure to captivate your senses and leave you with lasting memories.